 The AMS Summer Policy Colloquium will go forward in 2021.
 However, please note that due to COVID-19, it will be primarily, if not completely virtual.
 Email Bill Hooke (email@example.com) for an update.

 Put yourself in the picture: The 2021 AMS Summer Policy Colloquium.

 Do you want to put your science to work?
 See it contribute to a better world?
 Then you want to be as disciplined in your approach to the policy process as you are to your research and services.
-Ten days at the AMS Summer Policy Colloquium, to be held in Washington, D.C., 31 May–9 June 2020, can jump-start your preparation.
+The AMS Summer Policy Colloquium will be held from June 7-15, 2021 with additional virtual events spread over the summer.
+The experience can jump-start your preparation.

 Join some 30–40 of your peers: early to midcareer earth and atmospheric scientists from academia, government, and the private sector who will dialog with policy-level officials in the federal agencies and Executive Office of the President, Congressional members and staffers from both parties, and other leaders engaged in the policy process.

 This is the 21st year of this unique and highly successful AMS science policy immersion workshop; alumni now number over 600.